As it approaches our yard, it whirls to a stop, sniffs around at the end of the driveway then pounces on our trash

 Things used to be far more sedate.

-Every Thursday morning, a guy named Otis Svengold stopped by our house to pick up the trash.
-He never hurried.
-Instead, he leaned against his old Ford truck as it dozed in our driveway and rambled on about neighborhood gossip.
+Not that long ago, a guy named Otis Svengold stopped by our house every Thursday morning to pick up the trash.
+He never hurried, rather he would lean against his old Ford truck as it dozed in our driveway and ramble on about neighborhood gossip.
 Otis knew everything about everybody, and everybody knew everything about Otis – or so it seemed.

 Until our county mailed us a shocking expose on Otis.

 In Almost Iowa, we do not take things like this lightly because trash is a serious business.
 Other than farming, it’s about the only business we have.

-Our county elders decided to locate our incinerator at the opposite end of the county because they intended to poach the trash of a large city immediately across the border – but when their board caught wind of it, they built their own.
+Our county elders had decided to locate our incinerator at the opposite end of the county because they intended to poach the trash of a large city immediately across the border – but when their county board caught wind of it, they built their own.